 On Black Friday, consumers bought over 5,000 hoverboards on eBay, and the site told CNN that they’re selling one hoverboard every 12 seconds.
-The hoverboards don’t actually hover (here’s a demo of a self-balancing scooter), but they do have the effect of feeling like levitating when the driver can twist, turn, and whirl around on a dime.
+The hoverboards don’t actually hover (here’s a demo of a ), but they do have the effect of feeling like levitating when the driver can twist, turn, and whirl around on a dime.

-Here’s how they work.
-Popular Science breaks down the components of a hoverboard into a few basic pieces.
+Here’s how they work. breaks down the components of a hoverboard into a few basic pieces.
 They have a gyroscope to determine the balance of the machine, motors that keep the board balanced, microprocessors to manage power output to the motors, and large batteries that fuel the device.

 Microprocessors in the vehicle monitor the direction the rider leans, while the gyroscope gathers information about the tilt to the board.
 Notably, “every self-balancing scooter is different, meaning that each one uses a different battery, set of microprocessors, and motors.”
 When they work, the little boards are a pretty amazing piece of twenty-first century technology.

 However, these popular little machines have run into a small snafu: they explode.

 This week, reported that they’ve removed almost all of the hoverboards from their websites after nearly a dozen reports of exploding hoverboards and 29 hospital visits resulting from malfunctioning hoverboards.
 Less than a week ago, all major airlines banned hoverboards from their flights, and the Consumer Product Safety Commission recommends that those who purchase hoverboards for Christmas presents don’t put them beneath trees, due to the whole exploding problem.
 And that problem?
 It lies in the manufacturing.